IU-PR/Capstone_project/content/docs/Groups/voyagio.md

 <h3>AI utilizing:</h3>
 We use OpenAI's ChatGPT to gain inspiration, save time, and receive hints in unexplored areas.
 Also, we used special AI for generate the name of the web-application, select infographics and color palettes.

+{{< hint danger >}}
+**Feedback**

+I like the logo and the name!!

+**1. Component Breakdown**
+Good

+**2. Data Management**

+Good

+**3. UI Design**

+Images are too small, Beside I want to see the designs so you should leave a link to them.
+Not ask us to contact the designer.
+It doesn’t make sense.

+**4. Integration and APIs**

+Good

+**5. Scalability and Performance**

+You should write a Scalability plan her regards of your prediction.
+Imagine you will have a lot of user, how will you scale your business?

+**6. Security and Privacy**

+Good

+**7. Error handling and Resillience**

+This only one part of handling error, what are your plans to handle crashes when app in production.

+Read about crashlytics.

+**8. Deployment and DevOps**

+That is not answer.
+You should do your research and decide.
+You can use GitHub actions for it.

+**Answering questioner**

+1. Why no books?
+2. Mentor point: So you are perfect at the tech.
+Yo don’t need an advice?
+And mentor should not be part of the team member the whole idea of the mento to be an outsider in order to see what you couldn’t see
+3. Good that you are using Scrum

+**Overall**
+The report is ok.
+You didn’t really spend much time considring answering a lot of important points.
+Grade 3/5

+_Feedback by Moofiy_
+{{< /hint >}}